-Where Vector's network is installed on private property, an easement is required to ensure Vector can maintain the equipment supplying the customer.
+Where Vector's network is installed in private or public property, an easement (in gross) may be required to ensure Vector can access and maintain the equipment supplying the customer.
+The Electricity and Gas Easements Policy (UPA006) sets out when an electricity easement is required for new equipment installed in private or public property. may be required to ensure Vector can maintain the equipment supplying the customer.
 The ownership arrangement of this supply configuration is shown in Section 6.3 of these Standards.

-Further information may be found on www.vector.co.nz/personal/get-connected
+Further information can be found on vector.co.nz/personal/get-connected